General College Division

 There is no established curriculum for the General College Division.
 Each student works on a program outlined to meet his or her special needs.
-Each program must be approved by the University Registrar and/or their designee, who serves as the director of the division.
+Each program must be approved by the registrar or his/her designee, who serves as the director of the division.
 Students must obtain permission of the instructor for each course in which they seek to enroll each semester.
 Students in this division are granted final approval for enrollment on a case by case and space available basis.
 Students in the division are not permitted to take courses using the optional pass/fail grading system, course audit, or cross register for courses in LVAIC.

 Students in the division, as non-degree candidates, do not meet the eligibility criteria for federal student aid, under Title IV, including Federal Pell Grants and Federal Stafford Student Loans.
 Similarly, institutional financial aid also is limited to degree candidates.

 Students in the division are not candidates for degrees and must maintain a minimum 2.00 grade point average.
 A student may transfer to regular matriculated undergraduate status in any of the colleges only upon petition to, and with the approval of, the Committee on the Standing of Students.
 Transfer to the graduate school is possible only through the normal graduate admission process.